Essex Roads Cycling Club

 Gwen Cook and Lea Marshall still hold 2 of the 3 ladies British competition record distances on the tandem.
 They still hold the 25 and 100 mile records but sadly lost the 10 record 2 years ago to the paraolympian girls.

-The club is going as strong as ever with over 300 members it continues to participate in all branches of the sport, club rides, racing, coaching, winter training, time tirals and much more.
+The club is going as strong as ever with over 300 members, it continues to participate in all branches of the sport, club rides, racing, coaching, winter training, time trials Go-Rides for juniors and much more.
+Club members Sue Triplow and Colin Ward represent the club at national level in time trials.
 Come along and join us!